-The hanukkiah is used as a symbol to observe and remember the Feast of Dedication, also known as the Festival of Lights or Hanukkah—a time when a small and humble family, named the Maccabees, refused to allow the Hellenistic culture to cut off their devotion to the God of Israel.
+The Hanukkiah is used as a symbol to observe and remember the Feast of Dedication, also known as the Festival of Lights or Hanukkah—a time when a small and humble priestly family, named the Maccabees, refused to allow the Hellenistic culture to cut off their devotion to the God of Israel.

-When Is Hanukkah Celebrated?
+When is Hanukkah Celebrated?

 How Many Candles Are Lit for Hanukkah?

-Lighting the hanukkiah during this season can realign you with the God of Abraham, Isaac, and Jacob as you step into His calendar.
+Lighting the Hanukkiah during this season can realign you with the God of Abraham, Isaac, and Jacob as you step into His calendar.

-Click HERE to discover the spiritual blessings of Hanukkah that help you leave the legacy to your family.
+- Click HERE to discover the spiritual blessings of Hanukkah that help you leave the legacy to your family.